artem-istranin/system-design-sandbox/sixt/SIXT.md

 1. Target cloud platform is AWS.
 2. Ride time and distance must be accurate (for distance it means continuous GPS location tracking).
-3. Our main target for AI model: to reach the best accuracy predictions for demand forecasting.
-This model takes location and time as inputs and outputs number of rides for the next 30 minutes (my assumption).
+3. Our main goal for the AI model is to achieve the highest accuracy in demand forecasting.
+For the inference (on the API level) this model takes location and day as main inputs for the inference and outputs the number of rides per hour for the next day.
     - System must track where and when the rides were booked.
     - MLOps pipeline must ensure continuous model performance monitoring and improvement.